cloudsoft/brooklyn-terraform/README.md

 If the `/tmp/backup` directory exists, it is deleted.
 The URL is expected to point to a `*.zip` archive containing the new configuration files.
 If no URL is provided, the effector uses the URL provided as a value for the `tf.configuration.url` when the blueprint is deployed.

-This effector is useful when the `tf.configuration.url` points to a dynamic URL, such as a GitHub release(e.g. https://github.com/<REPO>/<PROJECT>/releases/latest/download/tf-config.zip) because it allows updating the Terraform configuration from a remote dynamic source.
+This effector is useful when the `tf.configuration.url` points to a dynamic URL, such as a GitHub release (e.g. `https://github.com/${REPO}/${PROJECT}/releases/latest/download/tf-config.zip`) because it allows updating the Terraform configuration from a remote dynamic source.

-**Note** Invoking the `reinstallConfig` effector will not affect the `*.tfvars` file that is provided using the `tf.tfvars.url` configuration key.
+**Note:** Invoking the `reinstallConfig` effector will not affect the `*.tfvars` file that is provided using the `tf.tfvars.url` configuration key.

 #### Using the Managed Resource effectors